 Christy Donley is a Licensed Clinical Professional Counselor (LCPC) and a Registered Play Therapist (RPT) with a background in elementary special education.
 With 20 years’ experience working with children, Ms. Donley has spent the last 12 years working with students with autism.
 Her eclectic approach focusses on child-centered play therapy and cognitive behavior therapy, with an emphasis on parent involvement and communication.
-Ms. Donley will be co-leading Unstuck and On Target groups with Monica Adler Werner at CAAT in the fall and will also assist the PEERS for Preschool program with Ms. Harris-Black and Dr. Gates-Ulanet.
+Ms. Donley co-leads Unstuck and On Target groups with Monica Adler Werner at CAAT, runs friendship groups and assists with the PEERS for Preschool program with Ms. Harris-Black and Dr. Gates-Ulanet.

-In addition to working at CAAT, Ms. Donley works as a Mental Health Professional in the Model Asperger Program at the Ivymount School in Rockville, MD with students in 1st-8th grade.
-At Ivymount she has taught groups on: emotional regulation, mindfulness, Social Thinking (modeled after the teachings of Michelle Garcia Winner), team building, and sibling support.
-She also provides individual and group therapy.
+Priro to joining CAAT, Ms. Donley worked as a Mental Health Professional in the Model Asperger Program at the Ivymount School in Rockville, MD with students in 1st-8th grade.
+At Ivymount she taught groups on: emotional regulation, mindfulness, Social Thinking (modeled after the teachings of Michelle Garcia Winner), team building, and sibling support.
+She also provided individual and group therapy.